Up the Boers!

 Save we had spared or feared to starve and slay.”

-Swinburne commemorates and celebrates the merciless slaughter of Boer civilians by the British army in this poem.
+Swinburne commemorates and celebrates the use of concentration camps against Boer civilians by the British army in this poem.
 The brutality of the war is not concealed in the jingoistic poetry of the era, but rather celebrated in a show of patriotic fervor, which Stephen openly criticizes to his cohorts in the Library.
 In real life, James’ father John Joyce had a habit of picking fights with “stolid Englishmen” about the Boer War, possibly a habit that Stephen is reflecting here.

 Much later, as Bloom tries to sober up Stephen in the cabmen’s shelter in “Eumaeus”, the once-invincible Skin-the-Goat elucidates a Boer War conspiracy theory: